kempniu/evmapy/README.rst

 How do I...
 -----------

-- *...change the event map for a given device?*
+- *...change the configuration for a given device?*

   Use the ``--configure DEVICE:FILE`` command line option. ``FILE`` has to exist in ``~/.evmapy``.
 If you don't specify ``FILE``, default configuration will be restored for ``DEVICE``.